CentaurusInfra/fornax-serverless/doc/fornax_setup.md

 This doc is the detail steps which setting up, configuration and install component for Fornax Serverless Machine.

 ## Machine Prepare
-If you have a branch new machine, your should install following component to start the machine.
-(Following is detail step for AWS EC2 virtual machine).
+If you have a brand new machine, your should install following component to start the machine.
+(Following is detail steps for AWS EC2 virtual machine).

 ```script
 sudo apt-get update